openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 your ``local.conf`` file to force ``icecc`` to be enabled for recipes using an empty :term:`PARALLEL_MAKE` variable.

-Inheriting the :ref:`icecc <ref-classes-icecc>` class changes all sstate signatures.
+Inheriting the :ref:`ref-classes-icecc` class changes all sstate signatures.
-Consequently, if a development team has a dedicated build system that populates :term:`SSTATE_MIRRORS` and they want to reuse sstate from :term:`SSTATE_MIRRORS`, then all developers and the build system need to either inherit the :ref:`icecc <ref-classes-icecc>` class or nobody should.
+Consequently, if a development team has a dedicated build system that populates :term:`SSTATE_MIRRORS` and they want to reuse sstate from :term:`SSTATE_MIRRORS`, then all developers and the build system need to either inherit the :ref:`ref-classes-icecc` class or nobody should.

-At the distribution level, you can inherit the :ref:`icecc <ref-classes-icecc>` class to be sure that all builders start with the same sstate signatures.
+At the distribution level, you can inherit the :ref:`ref-classes-icecc` class to be sure that all builders start with the same sstate signatures.
 After inheriting the class, you can then disable the feature by setting the :term:`ICECC_DISABLED` variable to "1" as follows::